Kind Space is a web application that collects and facilitates gift requests made by foster youth.

 As stated previously:

-Most of the form’s design system components, such as the text fields and dropdowns, followed typical UI patterns.
-However, the stepper introduced opportunity for more variety, so I took some time experimenting with its look and layout.
+Most of the form’s components follow typical UI patterns.
+However, the stepper introduced opportunity for more variety, so I took time experimenting with its look and layout.

 A vertical orientation improved layout and readability by reducing horizontal width of form content.